oliveox/digikam-object-detection-plugin/README.md

 `.env` file parameters
 - *DIGIKAM_DB_PATH* - digikam SQLite database (`digiKam -> Settings -> Configure digiKam -> Database`)
 - *DIGIKAM_ALBUM_FOLDER* - digiKam collection path (`digiKam -> Settings -> Configure digiKam -> Collections`).
 Only *Local collections* supported atm.
-- *PLUGIN_DB_PATH* - this plugin SQLite database path
+- *PLUGIN_DB_PATH* - this plugin SQLite database path (as it needs one a.t.m)
 - *VIDEO_FRAME_STEP* - frame count step while analysing video files.
-E.g. if *step = 10* -->  each 10'th frame of the video is taken for object analysis
+E.g. if *step = 10* -->  each 10'th frame (a.k.a image) of the video is taken for object analysis

 # Support

+Even if this project doesn't have any unit / integration / etc. tests, I'm gonna resume and concentrate the supported features, based on the scenarios I've met.
+Feel free to contribute if you believe in this project.

 ## Operating Systems
 - Linux (tested on Ubuntu 20.04)